Doubly charged scalars and vector-like leptons confronting the muon g-2 anomaly and Higgs vacuum stability: Neutrino mass, and charged lepton flavour violation

-An inspection of Fig.~\ref{f:g-2} ascertains that the aforementioned chirality-flip can indeed lead to an explanation of the muon anomaly in this model.
+An inspection of FIG.~\ref{f:g-2} ascertains that the aforementioned chirality-flip can indeed lead to an explanation of the muon anomaly in this model.
 We reiterate that in $\big(\Delta a_\mu^{++}\big)_{\text{VLL}}$, the chirality-flipped contribution is enhanced \emph{w.r.t} the negative terms by $\mathcal{O}(M_i/m_\mu)$.
-Therefore, Fig.~\ref{f:g-2} essentially captures the behaviour of the chirality-flipped amplitude.
+Therefore, FIG.~\ref{f:g-2} essentially captures the behaviour of the chirality-flipped amplitude.
 It is seen that the larger are the mass splittings $\Delta M$ and $\Delta M^{++}$, the larger is the size of chirality-flip and hence, the larger is $\Delta a_\mu$.
-The chirality-flip is proportional to the product $y_\Delta^{\mu 4} y_S^{\mu 4}$ and this explains the higher in $\Delta a_\mu$ in the right plot compared to the left for a given $\Delta M$ and $\Delta M^{++}$.
+Though Eq.(\ref{cf}) is derived for $\Delta M << M_1,~\Delta M^{++} << M_1^{++}$, it still intuitively indicates a larger muon g-2 value for larger mass splittings, thereby explaining the said behaviour in FIG.~\ref{f:g-2}.
+Eq.(\ref{cf}) also shows that the chirality-flip is proportional to the product $y_\Delta^{\mu 4} y_S^{\mu 4}$ and this explains the higher in $\Delta a_\mu$ in the right plot compared to the left for a given set of $\Delta M$, $\Delta M^{++}$ and the mixing angles.

+The chirality flip is further probed by identifying the region in the $M_1-M_2$ plane leading to the observed $\Delta a_\mu$.
+FIG.~\ref{f:M1_M2} shows the parameter region allowed by the diphoton and $T$-parameter constraints for specific choices for the other relevant parameters (as seen in the plots).
+A smaller region is seen to explain the muon anomaly for each case.

+FIG.~\ref{f:M1_M2} too can be interpreted using Eq.(\ref{cf}).
+With $\Delta M^{++}$ = 100 GeV for each panel, as $M_1^{++}$ increases from 500 GeV to 1 TeV keeping the Yukawa couplings and the mixing angles fixed, the denominator of $\big(\Delta a_\mu^{++}\big)_{\text{VLL}}^{\text{cf}}$ increases and hence $\Delta M$ must accordingly increase to maintain $\Delta a_\mu$ in the 2$\sigma$ band.
+This is precisely why the band expands upon switching from the top left to the top right panel.
+For example, with $M_2$ = 2 TeV, $M_1 \in $ [1.59 TeV,1.84 TeV] expands to $M_1 \in $ [1.35 TeV,1.75 TeV] here.
+The shrinkage seen while switching from top left to bottom left, i.e., from $y_{\Delta}^{\mu 4} = y_S^{\mu 4}$ = 0.5 to 1, is also expected since increasing $y_{\Delta}^{\mu 4} y_S^{\mu 4}$ while keeping the other parameters fixed would cause $\Delta M$ to appropriately constrict ($M_1 \in $ [1.85 TeV,1.93 TeV], correspondingly).